 Are you as busy as I am right now?
-I love long summer days.
-There are so many more daylight hours to get things done.
-Or to go for a walk or a swim.
+I love longer days with more daylight hours to get things done.
+Or just to go for a walk or a swim.

-But sometimes it seems like having those extra hours just creates more things to do, doesn’t it?
-It’s on busy days like these that I appreciate quick and simple recipes like these Braised Skillet Pork Chops.
+But sometimes it does seem like having extra hours just creates more things to do, doesn’t it?
+It’s on busy days like these that I appreciate quick, simple recipes like these Skillet Braised Pork Chops.

-This recipe will take you just 5 minutes to prep and then it happily cooks on its own while you get everything else ready for dinner.
-For a complete meal, serve with Oven Roasted Leeks, Stick of Butter Rice, Honey Wheat Bread, and Sweet Tea.
+This recipe will take you just 5 minutes to prep, and then it happily cooks on its own while you get everything else ready for dinner.
+For a complete meal, serve the pork chops with Oven Roasted Leeks, Stick of Butter Rice, Honey Wheat Bread, and Sweet Tea.
 A little Banana Pudding for dessert would be delicious, too!

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-- Italian Seasoning (Mixed Italian seasoning is usually a blend of basil, oregano, rosemary, thyme, and marjoram.
-You can purchase it in any grocery store or simply combine the herbs yourself.
-I also make this recipe with herbes de Provence for a slightly different flavor profile.)
+- Italian Seasoning — Mixed Italian seasoning is usually a blend of basil, oregano, rosemary, thyme, and marjoram.
+You can purchase it in any grocery store or combine the herbs yourself.
+I also make this recipe with herbes de Provence for a slightly different flavor profile.

 The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.